anyscale/madewithml.github.io/docs/courses/mlops/cli.md

     Args:
-        text (str, optional): Input text to predict tags for.
-                              Defaults to "Transfer learning with BERT for self-supervised learning". run_id (str, optional): ID of the model run to load artifacts.
-Defaults to run ID in config.MODEL_DIR.
+        text (str, optional): Input text to predict tags for. run_id (str, optional): ID of the model run to load artifacts.

     Raises:
         ValueError: Run id doesn't exist in experiment.